mikepk/botocore/docs/source/reference/services/servicecatalog.rst

     Deletes the specified portfolio.

-This operation does not work with a portfolio that has been shared with you or if it has products, users, constraints, or shared accounts associated with it.
+    You cannot delete a portfolio if it was shared with you or if it has associated products, users, constraints, or shared accounts.